Code of Student Rights and Responsibilities

 The University records of a Student may be placed on a hold under this Code when a Student:

 - Is given sufficient notice to respond to a letter of conduct charges and fails to respond.

-The purpose of a hold is to compel a student to fulfill an obligation to the dean of students office (including the office of student conduct).
-A Student Life (SL) hold on records denies the student the right to register for future classes or change class registration until cleared by the office of student conduct staff, conduct officer, hearing authority, or dean of students.
-A hold on records will be removed by the office of student conduct when the student fulfills the required conditions.
-A student receiving a hold may seek relief from the vice president for student affairs.
-The student shall request relief in writing.
-Upon review, the vice president can amend the conditions of the hold or remove the hold.
+The purpose of a hold is to compel a Student to fulfill an obligation to the Dean of Students Office (including the Office of Student Conduct).
+A Student Life (SL) hold on records denies the Student the right to register for future classes or change class registration until cleared by the Office of Student Conduct Staff, Conduct Officer, or Dean of Students.
+A hold on records will be removed by the Office of Student Conduct when the Student fulfills the required conditions.
+A student may request the temporary removal of holds under this section for registration purposes only.
+Such request must be in writing and directed to the Office of Student Conduct.

-Through the course of the conduct process, the university will maintain records relating to an individual’s participation in the conduct process.
-This conduct file, including the outcome of a conduct meeting or a hearing and the consequences imposed, are educational records, and are protected from release under the Federal Education Rights and Privacy Act (FERPA), except as otherwise required or permitted by law.
+Through the course of the conduct process, the University will maintain records relating to an individual’s participation in the conduct process.
+This conduct file, including the outcome of a conduct meeting or a hearing and the Consequences imposed, are educational records, and are protected from release under the Family Educational Rights and Privacy Act (FERPA), except as otherwise required or permitted by law.

 - Loss of Privileges – Denial of specified privileges for a designated period of time.